SrividyaKirti/Generative_dog_images/README.md

 #### The Generator

-The generator is a model that takes feedback from the Discriminator and tries to impore the generated image in a way such that the Discriminator is not able to distinguish between the actual or fake image.
+The generator is a model that takes feedback from the Discriminator and tries to improve the generated image in a way such that the Discriminator is not able to distinguish between the actual or fake image.
 That is, in the next pass it classifies the fake image as real.

 The training steps are follow: